Friday, September 12, 2008

 Melanie Caroline Jeanne Mestre was born on 15 November 1790 and baptised the next day in Lorient, parish of St-Louis.
 On this record, Andre's name appears as the father, and he has signed "Mestre".

-Firstly, for a civilian marriage, the engaged couple had to attend marriage banns at the church for three consecutive Sundays.
+For a civilian marriage, the engaged couple had to attend marriage banns at the church for three consecutive Sundays.
 If either of the couple was under the age of majority (at that time 30 for men and 25 for women) then parental approval was required for the marriage.
-Secondly, for military marriage from 1 July 1788, tough new laws were introduced, requiring approval by superiors.
+For military marriage from 1 July 1788, tough new laws were introduced, requiring approval by superiors.
 (These requirements were later relaxed somewhat from 8 March 1793, but after 1799, Napoleon reinstated them.)
 The laws required checking potential brides' "persons, fortunes and family" as many men had been marrying women of ill-repute.

 I am indebted to Professor William S. Cormack, a Canadian historian, who has supplied me with a great deal of information about the social and political history of Martinique during Revolutionary times.
 This information has revealed considerable factional friction and unrest on the island between white French planters who were royalists, and other rebels who were against slavery and who ultimately supported the republican cause.
 The French navy was representative of this schism, and many believed legitimate French authority was upheld by whichever naval presence (royalist or republican) dominated in the Caribbean.
 Another historian, Michael Duffy, has also written extensively on this period, so considering the work of both authors and other research I and others have carried out, we were able to get a clearer picture of the volatile situation that existed at Martinique.

-These circumstances had become so explosive in 1793 that three delegates, representing white planters, travelled to England (arriving in February) to draw up an agreement whereby the British would take the island, and hold it in trust until the French monarchy was restored.
-Copies of that agreement plus other correspondence between the British and French confirm this.
-The delegates arrived back at Martinique in June, a couple of days after the arrival of a British fleet of 10 ships under the command of Rear-Admiral Alan Gardiner.
-Michael Duffy notes that one of the two ships on which the delegates travelled had 44 guns.
-It is probable that this ship was HMS Ulysses, and its musters confirm it was at Martinique at this time.
+These circumstances had become so explosive in 1793 that three delegates, representing white planters, travelled to England, arriving in February, to draw up an agreement whereby the British would take the island, and hold it in trust until the French monarchy was restored.
+Copies obtained of that agreement plus other correspondence between the British and French confirm this.

 The Rise of the "de Mestre Legend":